jhegemann/Muonbase/README.md

 ```
 which is, like the general configuration, in a json format.
 Hashed passwords are in SHA256 and can be generated
 e.g. on the command line using `echo -n 'password' | sha256sum`.
 Don't forget to shred your shell history after doing that.
-Some shells don't log commands to history if it is prefixed with a space.
+Some shells don't log commands to history if it is prefix them with a space.
 Regarding authorization, Muonbase by now implements
 only simple http basic authorization and there is no possibility to set user permissions on specific documents,
 meaning that all users can read and modify all documents in one collection.
 If you need user specific collections, scale
 horizontally and launch one new database server per user.